dufferzafar/github-analytics/cluster-setup/Readme.md

 In hindsight, we shouldn't have changed the usernames! (should we change them back :P)

+* Also got Yarn to work by providing a config having minimum RAM value.

+### 6/11/2017

+* Changed Yarn's RAM value to 3.5GB

+* Installed Spark on all machines

 # Master

 * scp hadoop tarball to master